Indigo, Kasuri, Washi & Craft Traditions of Southern Japan

 A slower day immersed in rural craft culture, mountain landscapes, natural dye traditions, and village life.

-May 15 — Journey to Osaka
+May 15 — Journey from Shikoku to Osaka

 May 16 — Saori Weaving at Saori no Mori

 A hands-on weaving experience at Saori no Mori, the original home of Saori weaving — an expressive and improvisational weaving philosophy that has influenced fiber artists around the world.
+We will travel by train from Shinsaibashi to Izumi City and back after the workshop

 May 17 — Osaka Food & Culture